PudgyPoppins/caps/README.md

 # TODO:
 * see image issue
 * ## Forms / views:
-	* network mapbox
-		* only show the map when the address field has data
-		* replace the address field entirely with the geocoder field. address field turns into a hidden field, and the geocoder updates it onchange.
-I'll also shorten the address in the template view "7725, Glenwild Dr, Park City 84098, Utah, United States..." should just be shown as "7725 Glenwild Dr, Park City UT" | https://github.com/mapbox/mapbox-gl-geocoder/blob/master/API.md#query to auto search when an address is used
-		* manually render the nonprofit create and update form so that I can move the geocoder box into the address field area.
-Alternatively, I may be able to create a parent div for the address field, append the geocoder as a child to it, and use css to hide the field rather than a widget (so the labels stay)
 	* show a map on the nonprofit detail view of the location (if applicable), and a map of all of the nonprofits with address on the network detail view

 * ## User system / user classess